INEXX-max/INEXX-max/README.md

 ## 🧠 What I'm Currently Learning

 - **Java Spring Boot** — backend systems and API architecture
 - **Python + AI/ML** — working with real datasets on Kaggle, not just tutorials
 - **C++** — next on the roadmap, essential for the engine
-- **Linux internals** — I daily drive Fedora and Zorin OS, I study how things work at the system level
+- **Linux internals** — I daily drive Fedora and Zorin OS, studying how things work at the system level

 ---

 ## 💡 How I Think

-Discipline is an Operating System, Not a Word: In my world, discipline isn't a topic of conversation; it's an automated system.
-Working out 5 days a week for 3 years without fail or ending my professional CS career for greater visions are the "runtime" outputs of this system.
+**Discipline is an Operating System, Not a Word** — In my world, discipline isn't a topic of conversation; it's an automated system.
+Working out 5 days a week for 3 years without fail, or ending my professional CS career for greater visions — these are the runtime outputs of this system.

-Soil and Code: Same Patience, Same Resilience: Growing up in apricot orchards taught me not to fall for the illusion of "quick results."
+**Soil and Code: Same Patience, Same Resilience** — Growing up in apricot orchards taught me not to fall for the illusion of quick results.
 Just like a tree, a system requires time and consistency to mature.
-When things get tough, I don't walk away; I start digging deeper.
+When things get tough, I don't walk away — I start digging deeper.

-Daily Driver: Fedora Linux: I believe a modern developer shouldn't be afraid to "open the hood" of their system.
+**Daily Driver: Fedora Linux** — I believe a modern developer shouldn't be afraid to open the hood of their system.
 Spending my daily life on Fedora isn't just a preference; it's my method for experiencing the interaction between hardware, kernel, and user space every single day.

-Analytical Pragmatism: I don't waste time with unnecessary theoretical debates.
-If there's a problem, I design the most efficient algorithm and perform the "surgery."
-It's not enough for my code to just work; it must be sustainable and performant.
+**Analytical Pragmatism** — I don't waste time with unnecessary theoretical debates.
+If there's a problem, I design the most efficient solution and execute.
+It's not enough for my code to just work — it must be sustainable and performant.

 ---